Last Updated on February 16, 2026 by George Pavlopoulos

 Island-hopping to Schinoussa

-The third option is for people island hopping in the Cyclades.
+The third option is for people island-hopping in the Cyclades.
 If you are on the nearby islands, like Donoussa or Koufonissia, you can also reach Schinoussa with the most legendary Greek ferry.
-Its name is Skopelitis, and it reaches the Small Cyclades all year long.
+Its name is Skopelitis, and it reaches the Small Cyclades year-round.
 However, keep in mind that the ferry is small and can be extremely shaky when it’s windy.
-If you get easily seasick, you’ll probably have to take a pill before traveling.
+If you get seasick easily, you’ll probably need to take a pill before traveling.

 Tip: If you happen to be on vacation in Paros, you can also visit Schinoussa on a sailing trip.
 The yacht starts from Piso Livadi in Paros and will take you to two of the Small Cyclades: Schinoussa and Iraklia.
 You can check the tour from Paros here.